 You may have decided to charge a registration fee to cover basic event expenses.
 Doing this sometimes leads participants to believe that they have done their part for your organization – after all, they paid to come.
 Your job is to announce loudly on your organization and fundraising websites as well as Social Media and all communications, that this fundraising effort will be successful only when participants go out and raise money for your cause.
 Registration fees cover your expenses, but do not raise the much needed funds to make your event the big success you are working for.
 As well, creating participant fundraising goals that are too low (ie $20) lets your participants know that anything goes for your organization.
 Set participant and team fundraising thermometers high enough to encourage your participants to fundraise.

 Tracking Your Participation Rate with Our Peer-to-Peer Software

 Tracking your participation rate is the first step to improving it!
 Here’s where we come in.
-When you (Pledge software users) log into the administrations area,you land in the Event Dashboard.
+When you (our Pledge crowdfunding software users) log into the administrations area, you land in the Event Dashboard.
 Here you will see two key participation rates - Individual Participation Rate and Team Participation Rate.
 If your participation rates are less than 100%, you still have work to do!